 Former Fresno - 1 Manufactured Gas Plant

-Overview: PG&E is working to clean up environmental impacts related to a former manufactured gas plant (MGP) site at 211 North Thorne Avenue in Fresno (site).
-PG&E’s work is overseen by the California Department of Toxic Substances Control (DTSC), City of Fresno and San Joaquin Valley Air Pollution Control District.
+Overview: PG&E has completed soil remediation activities at the site of a former manufactured gas plant that operated at 211 North Thorne Avenue in Fresno (site) from 1918 to 1929.
+All work was performed voluntarily under the oversight of the California Department of Toxic Substances Control (DTSC), City of Fresno and San Joaquin Valley Air Pollution Control District.

 History: The former MGP operated from 1918 to 1929 providing a constant source of energy for the community’s lighting, heating and cooking needs.
-Some byproducts of the gas making process were left buried on-site as the plant was dismantled—a common practice before environmental regulations.
-PG&E is remediating the property and applying today’s standards.
+Some byproducts of the gas making process were left buried on-site as the plant was dismantled – a common practice before environmental regulations.

 There is no indication that PG&E's former MGP sites pose any health concerns to the public, based on our testing, experience, and extensive review of medical literature.